-As of December 31, 2015, each of the Named Executive Officers has met the stock ownership guideline requirement for ownership.
+As of the date of the Proxy Statement, each of the NEOs has met the stock ownership guideline requirement.
 For purposes of the guidelines, vested in-the-money options, unearned performance-based restricted stock units, unvested service-based restricted stock and phantom shares in the Nonqualified Deferred Compensation Plan are taken into account.
-The Named Executive Officers have a significant number of outstanding stock options that are not currently exercisable and based on results to date, and it is possible that not all of the performance-contingent awards will be earned.

-Executive Compensation in 2016
+Executive Compensation in 2018

-In January 2016, based on results of a review by executive management of the compensation program, the Compensation Committee approved certain changes to the program which will be effective in 2016.
+In January 2018, based on results of a review by executive management of the compensation program, the Compensation Committee approved certain changes to the program which will be effective in 2018.
 In this review, the Compensation Committee considered the balance between short and long-term incentives, cash versus stock, revenue and risk metrics and absolute and relative Performance Measures and considered the time horizon of payments versus risks.

-The Compensation Committee and Board first recognized the improvement in financial results in 2015 over 2014, compared to peers.
-Performance of the Company for the three-year period through 2014 and through the third quarter of 2015, compared to peers, was at the 44th percentile and the 43rd percentile, respectively.
+The Compensation Committee and Board first recognized the improvement in financial results in 2017 over 2016, compared to peers.
+Performance of the Company for the three-year period through 2016 and through the third quarter of 2017, compared to peers, was at the 44th percentile and the 48th percentile of peers.
+The financial results of the Company compared favorably to peers across various measures of profitability, returns, growth and credit quality.
 The Compensation Committee noted, however, that there was a slight misalignment of executive compensation with total cash compensation just below the median of the peer group.
-The Committee noted that the misalignment was due to the impact of lower base salaries and target cash incentives positioned slightly below the market median.
+The Compensation Committee noted that the misalignment was due to the impact of lower base salaries and target cash incentives positioned slightly below the market median.

-In 2016, the Compensation Committee agreed with management's recommendation to continue the approach toward long-term equity incentive awards adopted in 2012.
+In 2018, the Compensation Committee agreed with management's recommendation to continue the approach toward long-term equity incentive awards adopted in 2017.

-The Chief Executive Officer's long-term equity award in 2016 consists solely of performance-based restricted stock units.
-The purpose of awarding 100% of the Chief Executive Officer's stock award in performance-based restricted stock units is to ensure his interests are totally aligned with the interests of shareholders.
-Twenty-five percent of the CEO's award will be based on earnings per share growth and 75% will be based on total shareholder return relative to peers, both measured over a three-year performance period.
+The CEO's long-term equity award in 2018 consists solely of performance-based restricted stock units.
+The purpose of awarding 100% of the CEO's stock award and performance-based restricted stock units is to insure his interests are totally aligned with the interests of shareholders.
+Fifty percent of the CEO's award will be based on growth in ROATCE and 50% will be based on total shareholder return relative to peers, both measured over a three-year performance period.

-In 2016, our long-term equity awards for the Named Executive Officers (other than the Chief Executive Officer) will be allocated as follows:
+In 2018, our long-term equity awards for the NEO's (other than the CEO) will be allocated as follows:

-75% performance-based restricted stock units; and 25% service-based restricted stock.
+75% performance based restricted stock units; and 25% service based restricted stock units.

-These weightings are the same as in 2015, and they ensure that most (75%) of an NEO's long-term incentive compensation must be earned for performance.
+These weightings are the same as in 2017 and they insure that most (75%) of an NEO's long-term incentive compensation must be earned for performance.
+The performance measure for the internal measure

-The performance measure for the internal measure (33% of the performance-based award) will be the Company's compounded annual growth rate in earnings per share measured against internal goals over a three-year performance period.
-The performance measure for the external measure (67% of the performance-based award) will be total shareholder return compared to peers over a three-year performance period.
+(50% of the performance-based award) will be based on the Company's growth in ROATCE over a three-year period.
+The performance measure for the external measure (50% of the performance-based award) will be total shareholder return compared to peers over a three-year performance period.